Vegetable IPM Report 6-18-14 – Click to View | Download | Print

 Rutgers Weather Forecasting - Meteorological Information important to commercial agriculture.

-- No basil downy mildew has been reported in the field to date in New Jersey.
-However, with current weather conditions expected all week, all basil growers should consider scouting on a daily basis and consider taking appropriate preventative measures.
+- Basil downy mildew has been reported in New Jersey.
+With current weather conditions all basil growers should scout on a daily basis and taking appropriate preventative measures.

-- No late blight has been reported in the region and has only been found as far north as central Florida to-date.
+- No late blight has been reported in the region.
+Late blight has been found as far as North Carolina to-date.
 To track late blight in the US please visit http://usablight.org/.

 Maps for the Week